-Visitors looking for things to do around Denver in addition to in the city itself are encouraged to take a drive on the Mount Evans Scenic Byway.
+Visitors looking for things to do around Denver in addition to in the city itself are encouraged to take a drive on the Mount Blue Sky Scenic Byway (formerly Mount Evans).
 This 28-mile road, which can be reached via a 40-minute drive, is a great way for you to fully experience the Rocky Mountains.
 In fact, it is the country's highest paved road, gaining more than 7,000 feet in elevation and reaching 14,130 feet at its highest point.

 A couple more things to do near Denver that you should consider are visiting Pikes Peak and the Gardens of the Gods, both of which are near Colorado Springs, to the south of Denver.
 Although separate areas, the Garden of the Gods provides a tremendous opportunity to take in a gorgeous view of Pikes Pike.

 Within the Garden of the Gods is an impressive group of picturesque red rock formations and a nice collection of hiking trails.
 In fact, it has such a reputation that TripAdvisor named it the nation's best park, ahead of runner-up Central Park in New York.

 Meanwhile, Pikes Peak has an elevation of 14,115 feet and is the highest point in the United States from it to the east.
 One memorable and comfortable way to climb it is taking a guided tour via the Pikes Peak Highway.